rails/rails/README.md

 ## Contributing

 We encourage you to contribute to Ruby on Rails!
 Please check out the [Contributing to Ruby on Rails guide](http://edgeguides.rubyonrails.org/contributing_to_ruby_on_rails.html) for guidelines about how to proceed.
-[Join us!](http://contributors.rubyonrails.org) and start contributing
+[Join us!](http://contributors.rubyonrails.org) and start contributing.

 ## Code Status